paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 1992—Pub.
 L. 102–325 amended section generally, revising and restating as pars.
 (1) to (11) provisions formerly contained in pars.
 (1) to (9).

+#### Effective Date of 2022 Amendment
+Amendment by Pub.
+L. 117–103 effective as if included in title VII of div.
+FF of Pub.
+L. 116–260 and subject to the effective date of section 701(b) of title VII (July 1, 2024), see section 103(d) of div.
+R of Pub.
+L. 117–103, set out as a note under [section 1070a of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070a).

 #### Effective Date of 2020 Amendment
 Amendment by Pub.
-L. 116–260 effective July 1, 2023, except as otherwise expressly provided, and applicable with respect to award year 2023–2024 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
+L. 116–260 effective July 1, 2024, except as otherwise expressly provided, and applicable with respect to award year 2024–2025 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
 L. 116–260, set out as a note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).
+Implementation of amendment by Pub.
+L. 116–260 allowed on or after July 1, 2023, see section 102(c)(1)(A)(i) of Pub.
+L. 117–103, set out as an On-Time Effective Date Permitted note under [section 1070a of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1070a).

 #### Effective Date of 2008 Amendment
 Pub.
 L. 110–315, title IV, § 471(b), Aug.
 14, 2008, 122 Stat.
 3269, provided that: “The amendments made by subsection (a) [amending this section] shall take effect on July 1, 2010.”